 5. Eat in company whenever possible. – When we eat with people, we tend to slow down our eating and again make better food choices.
 Instead of eating boxed foods, we tend to eat proper meals.
 And slowing down our eating (as well as chewing food thoroughly) allows more efficient digestion and less teeth problems, according to https://parkdalefamilydental.com.au/.
 This equates to more regulated body pH, lowered incidence of swallowing air, more readily absorbed nutrients, lessening the stress placed on the digestive system which can decrease inflammation.

 6. Buy food at places that offer varieties of fresh foods.
 Avoid those that mainly sell products ready for consumption. – Wow!
 THey can’t emphasize enough consuming fresh foods that have minimal to no processing.
-This addresses WHERE to purchase your foods.
+This addresses WHERE to purchase your foods with proper plan and pricing options.
 Places that offer a variety of fresh foods with minimal to no processing are going to be providing much more nutrient dense foods.
 These types of foods help us fight obesity and chronic illness.

 7. Develop, practice, share and enjoy your skills in food preparation and cooking. – They’re asking people to get back in to the kitchen.
 Another stab at guiding people to reconnect with their food.
 This guideline also is asking people to be responsible for one another.
 By sharing your skills in food preparation and cooking, you are teaching and educating those around you.
 We all learn from each other with creates not only a higher sense of community – sense of community = healthier longevity (proven through centenarian cultures) – but also highlights that emphasis on connecting with your food.
 When we connect with our food, we tend to eat healthier, digest better, and set our bodies up to fight illness.